terra-campaigns/unsettled/directory/Kryptwood/VillaRuins.md

 ## Pavasarii

-[Daegal](../Sigisfarne/Daegal.md) is setting up a Pavasarii corp in the villa.
+[Daegal](../Sigisfarne/Daegal.md) is setting up a Pavasarii Hall in the villa.
+The Pavasarii Hall already has an antagonistic faction: [Jock](../DuskmeadowFringe/Jock.md), his men, and the [Mountain Court](../DuskmeadowFringe/MountainCourt.md).